-LDR 631 Field Study II in Innovative Leadership
+LDR 631 Field Study in Innovative Leadership

 The leadership internship provides students an opportunity to practice leadership in an experiential learning practicum.
 Students will select from suggested projects offered by corporations, industry partners, non-profits, and their own places of employment to exercise leadership skills, aptitudes, and knowledge acquired through WIU course work to lead a project or an aspect of a project to its completion.
 Demonstrated competencies will include thoughtful and intuitive approaches to needs assessment or challenge identification, effective communications with key constituencies, development of a project plan, and influencing outcomes.
-LDR 631 is a continuation of LDR630 and must be taken in sequence.
+(3 credits)